 When a lone human accidentally contacted a new pantheon of beings — the Tlomitlányal, the Five Lords of Stability — a wave of religious schisms swept aside the First Imperium, and a new caste of Priestkings established Éngsvan hla Gánga, “the Kingdom of the Gods.”
 After ten thousand years, this flourishing empire perished suddenly in a planetary cataclysm.
 A worldwide interregnum, the Time of No Kings, spawned legendary figures: Subadím the Sorceror, great Thómar the Ever-Living, fumbling Turshánmu the Summoner of Demons, and many more.

 If this epochal history made your eyes glaze over, you’re not alone.
 Though universally respected, Tékumel has always been a tough sell.
 There have been five different official Tékumel RPGs, all short-lived and rather haphazard.
 It’s hard to communicate the setting’s signal virtues.
-Many of its most devoted fans are the players privileged to participate first-hand in Barker’s own long-running Thursday Night Group.
-And believe it, these fans are devout.
-They write monographs about Barker’s pantheons and constructed languages; they build scale models of Tsolyáni temples; and they’ve set up the nonprofit Tékumel Foundation to protect Barker’s works.
+Many of its most devoted fans write monographs about the world’s pantheons and constructed languages; they build scale models of Tsolyáni temples; and they’ve set up the nonprofit Tékumel Foundation to spread the word.

 The Foundation kindly approved this offer that gathered .PDF image scans of the Empire of the Petal Throne RPG (TSR, 1975), its successor Swords & Glory (Gamescience, 1983-84), plus maps, histories, and treatises for a bargain price.
-This thorough introduction to Barker’s world showcased its attractions.
+This thorough introduction showcased the world’s attractions.
 And if you fall in love with Tékumel, as so many already have, a lifetime of exploration awaits you.

 Most of these files are .PDF image scans of the original 1970s and ’80s hardcopies.
-(This is most obvious in Empire of the Petal Throne and Swords & Glory, where Barker went through the printed pages and manually added accent marks.)
 The text is crisp and readable, but no optical character recognition has been applied.

 Ten percent of each payment (after gateway fees) went to this offer’s designated charity, the Wildlife Conservation Society.